 Basic Mastering Techniques

-Basic mastering involves the changing of the sound wave using normalization, top and tailing, master equalization and loudness maximization.
+Basic mastering involves changing a sound wave using normalization, top and tailing, master equalization and loudness maximization.
+The end goal is to produce a polished, excellent sonic sounding track.

-Basic mastering will help give a finished mix more of a commercial finish.
-It's worth noting that mastering can be an extremely complex subject and can take years to become proficient in.
+It's worth noting that mastering is a complex subject and can take years to become proficient in.

 Normalization is the process of increasing the average or peak amplitude amount of gain of a waveform to 0dB i.e the maximum sample value that a digital signal can achieve.